grisha/grisha.github.com/source/_posts/2013-11-07-mod-python-performance-revisited.markdown

 ## The choice of contenders

-mod_python and mod_wsgi are the obvious choices, uWSGI/Ngnix combo is known as a low-resource and fast alternative.
-I came across nxweb while looking at httpress (it's written by the same person ([Yaroslav Stavnichiy](https://bitbucket.org/yarosla)) and looks to be the fastest (open source) web server currently out there, faster than (closed source) G-WAN, even.
+mod_python and mod_wsgi are the obvious choices, uWSGI/Nginx combo is known as a low-resource and fast alternative.
+I came across nxweb while looking at httpress (it's written by the same person ([Yaroslav Stavnichiy](https://bitbucket.org/yarosla)), it looks to be the fastest (open source) web server currently out there, faster than (closed source) G-WAN, even.